Optimisation classes

 Returns:

-Hamiltonian that corresponds to the QUBO problem.
+Hamiltonian corresponding to the QUBO problem

 Return type: